heiskr/use-a-password-manager/index.md

 # Use a password manager

+Do you do any of these?

+- use the same or similar passwords on many sites
+- use passwords that are less than 12 characters
+- use common passwords and patterns

+If you do any of these three behaviors, attackers will be more likely to target you.

 A password manager stores and organizes your passwords.
 A password manager will create a strong unique password for each website you use.

-If you don't use a password manager you are probably:

-- using the same or similar passwords on many sites
-- using passwords that are too short
-- using common passwords and patterns

-If you do any of these three behaviors, attackers will be more likely to target you.

 ## Do one of these